drmytek/HX35/README.md

 MIDI over USB or FTDI cable using HX3.5 Editor 5.08 and up.
 This requires a **one-time installation of firmware 5.085** or higher by using a SD card and our slot adaptor.
-From then, you are able to update by HX3.5 Editor alternatively, using either s MIDI connecttion or out FTDI serial adaptor cable.
+From then, you are able to update by HX3.5 Editor alternatively, using either a MIDI connection or our FTDI serial adaptor cable.

 ### Changelog